ankitrlambhate/tradeapp/README.md

 This is the README documentation for TradeApp

 Pre-requisites:
-  JDK 21
+  JDK 21,
   Eclipse IDE (to import the backend code)
-  Visual Studio code
+  Visual Studio code,
-  ReactJs
+  ReactJs,
   MySQL (with username = root, password = root and database name = db_trade)

 This Repository consists of two branches: